Dubai

 Clinical Psychologist

-I am a US-trained doctoral level clinical psychologist with over 10 years of experience in treating adults with a wide range of issues such as addiction, trauma, depression, and anxiety.
-I primarily utilize Acceptance and Commitment Therapy (ACT), Trauma-Focused ACT, and psychodynamic therapy in my practice.
+I am a US-trained clinical psychologist with over 10 years of experience in treating issues such as addiction, trauma, relationship issues, anxiety, and depression.
+I work with older teens and adults.
+I primarily use Eye Movement Desensitization Reprocessing (EMDR), Acceptance and Commitment Therapy (ACT), Trauma-Focused ACT, and somatic-focused work in my practice.

 ClearMinds Center for Emotional Health